Skip to content

 The path to becoming a New Jersey game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + bachelor's preferred), and a clean background for New Jersey.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + bachelor's preferred, and a clean record are the entry bar in New Jersey.

-- Graduate from the academy — Complete the New Jersey State Police Academy (PTC certified) program.
+4. Earn your academy diploma — Finish the New Jersey State Police Academy (PTC certified) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.